Snapchat: Friend emojis

 Friend emojis can be customized, however the default emojis are listed below.

 The snapscore, which states the amount of snaps one has sent and received is recorded and is visible to one's friends.
 If users tap their own score it shows the ratio of sent and received snaps, the amount of snaps they have sent is on the right and the amount of snaps they have received is on the left, these numbers combined are their Snapchat score.
 There are multiple synonyms for Snapchat score such as Snapchat points, Snapscore, Snap points and Snap Number.
 YouTube has a similar rewards system called "Perks".
+For Snapchat plus subscribers, best friends represented as planets, expanding the ways friendships are visually displayed beyond Friend Emojis.